plantain-00/log-tool/README.md

 #### protocol

-The message should be a string from `JSON.stringify(protocol)`, the protocol's type is:
+The message should be a string from `JSON.stringify(protocol)` or a protobuf encoded binary, the protocol's type is:

 ```ts
 type Protocol = {